Early Completion, Termination, or Transferring from Emory

 Violating university rules and policies

-If your employment with Emory will end before the end date on their I-797, ISSS has to notify USCIS and HR needs to notify the Department of Labor.
+If your employment with Emory will end before the end date on their I-797, ISSS must notify USCIS and the Department of Labor.
 Therefore it is important that you discuss your early departure with your department so that they may notify your ISSS Advisor.

 Notify your ISSS Advisor immediately so that you may receive advice on what is required of you to maintain legal H-1B status.
 Your department will receive an email with the necessary instructions depending on the reason for ending employment early.